-He is a professor of International Public Law, EU Law and International Relations at UBT in Pristina and the author of 20 books; the latest of which is “Balkans Geopolitics: From Cold War to Hot Peace” (2020).
+He is a professor of International Public Law, EU Law and International Relations at the University for Business and Technology in Pristina and the author of 20 books; the latest of which is “Balkans Geopolitics: From Cold War to Hot Peace” (2020).

 Dr. Reka was vice rector for International Relations at South East European University (SEEU) through 2018, pro-rector for research at SEEU (2005-2006 and 2010-2014), and the dean of the Department of Public Administration at SEEU from 2003 to 2005.

 He has also held diplomatic and legal advisory positions such as Advisor to the President of the Republic of Kosovo for EU Integration (February-March 2011); Member of the Expert Committee for Foreign Relations of the Parliament of Republic of Kosovo (2011-2013); Member of the Legal Council of the Government of the Republic of Macedonia (2003-2006); and Member of the Expert Team of the Government of the Republic of Macedonia for National Strategy for Integration to the EU (2004).

-He was also the founder and chairman of the Constitutional Forum of Kosovo (2000-2001); and co-chair of the Joint Advisory Council for Legislative Matters of UNMIK established by UN SRSG Dr. Bernard Kouchner (1999-2004).
+He was also the founder and chairman of the Constitutional Forum of Kosovo (2000-2001); and co-chair of the Joint Advisory Council for Legislative Matters of the UN Mission in Kosovo, established by UN SRSG Dr. Bernard Kouchner (1999-2004).

-He has been professor of International Law, International Relations and EU Law at SEEU; University of Tetovo (1998-2005); University of Pristina (2002-2006); and a member of the PhD commissions at: University of Sorbonne (2019); University Catolique de Louven (2011-2012); European Unviersity of Tirana (2011-2012); Institute for European Studies, University of Tirana (2011-2012).
+He has been professor of International Law, International Relations and EU Law at SEEU; University of Tetovo (1998-2005); University of Pristina (2002-2006); and a member of the PhD commissions at: the Sorbonne (2019); University Catolique de Louven (2011-2012); European University of Tirana (2011-2012) and the Institute for European Studies, University of Tirana (2011-2012).

 Dr. Reka holds a doctorate in International Public Law, (University of Pristina – University of GRAZ, 2002); MLL, Civil and Economic Law, (University of Pristina, 1994) and a BA LAW (1982).

-He was also a Fulbright senior fellow in international law at the University of Southern California (USC) Los Angeles, International Governance with Post-Conflict Societies, Spring Semester 2003 and at the Harvard Executive Program, John F. Kennedy School of Government, Ash Institute, Innovations in Governance (2005).
+He was also a Fulbright senior fellow in international law at the University of Southern California (USC) Los Angeles, international governance with post-conflict societies, spring semester 2003 and at the Harvard Executive Program, John F. Kennedy School of Government, Ash Institute, Innovations in Governance (2005).